decisionintelligence/TFB/docs/tutorials/steps_to_develop_your_own_method.md

 - Because VAR does not support **batch_forecast**, this method is not implemented in this tutorial.

 - Implement **required_hyper_params** method.
-This method only needs to be overridden if your model requires the use of this mechanism.
+This method only needs to be overwritten if your model requires this mechanism.
 It is provided here as an instructional example.

-  > [!NOTE]
+  > **About required_hyper_params**
   >
-  > This is a specially designed mechanism to enable models to relinquish the settings of some hyperparameters to the benchmark.
-(We do not enforce the model to adhere to these parameter values) The method should return a key-value dictionary where the key is the model's own hyperparameter name and the value is the parameter name defined globally in **recommend_model_hyper_params**.
+  > This is a specially designed mechanism to enable models to relinquish the settings of some hyperparameters to the benchmark (We do not enforce the model to adhere to these parameter values).
+The method should return a key-value dictionary where the key is the model's hyperparameter name and the value is the parameter name defined globally in **recommend_model_hyper_params**.
   >
-  > For example, if a model cannot automatically decide the best input window size (corresponding hyperparameter **input_window_size**), it can leave the decision to the benchmark, so that the benchmark is able to use a globally recommended setting (corresponding hyperparameter **input_chunk_length**) to produce a fair comparison between different models;
+  > For example, if a model cannot automatically decide the best input window size (corresponding hyperparameter **input_window_size**), it can leave the decision to the benchmark, so that the benchmark can use a globally recommended setting (corresponding hyperparameter **input_chunk_length**) to produce a fair comparison between different models;
   >  In this example, to enable this mechanism properly, the model is required to provide a **required_hyper_params** field in dictionary **{"input_window_size": "input_chunk_length"}**.

   ```python